- 11 Dec 2025

 Follow these steps to access the Flashpoint Ignite Threat Intelligence Engine UI:

-- Hover over Playbooks on the top navigation bar and select Services.
+- From the Automation & Feeds dropdown on the top navigation bar, select Services.

-- Click the link in the Service’s API Path field.
-The Flashpoint Ignite Threat Intelligence Engine UI will open in a new browser tab.
+- Click the link in the Service’s API Path field to open the Flashpoint Ignite Threat Intelligence Engine UI.

 The following screens are available in the Flashpoint Ignite Threat Intelligence Engine UI: